 - Are you interested to learn the correct strategy to maximize your time and reduce the house advantage, or do you want to play for fun and figure it out as you go?

 - Do you prefer volatile games (stronger payout possibilities with an expected quicker loss in bankroll), or do you prefer to play longer with less volatility and smaller payouts?

 - Do you prefer multi-line games or the usual single-line game?

-Most video poker is based on one game – Poker, Jacks or Better.
-We will use Jacks or Better (JOB) as our base game for explanations.
+Most video poker is based on one game – Poker, Jacks, or Better.
+Therefore, we will use Jacks or Better (JOB) as our base game for explanations.

 If you are new to video poker, you notice that it uses live poker card rankings for the payout hierarchy – pair, 2 pair, 3-of-a-kind, and so on.
 But that’s where the comparison ends.